 Posted on August 23, 2017 by Michael Malone

-I have traveled all over the world, but I would have to say that the trip I took last year to the desert of northwest Argentina really made an impression on me.
+I have travelled all over the world, but I would have to say that the trip I took last year to the desert of northwest Argentina really made an impression on me.
 The landscapes were very dramatic and diverse, and we were utterly alone.
 It was a very peaceful and inspiring environment to shoot in.
 You can read about my trip in my travelogue on my website.
 I can’t wait to go back to South America.

 I have been taking photographs my whole life, but I have spent the last five years learning how to make fine art digital prints of my images.
 It has been a fun experience that has brought a new dimension to my art.
 Learning the art of digital printing has made me think about color and contrast in a way that I had never really appreciated before.
 When I take a shot, I not only consider the subject of my image, but I also think about how the whole scene will render on paper.
 Additional decisions like the size of the print and the type of paper it is printed on dramatically affect how your image is perceived.